 Should animals be kept in captivity? 💬

 An intriguing debate idea.
 How do animals live in zoos compared to the wild?
 Are they safer there?
-Will your pupils be for or against?
-Here are some great writing example.
+Will your pupils be for or against it?
+Here are some great writing examples.

 Homelessness: should the government help? 💬